NikosMav/System-Programming-1/README.md

 ## Project Structure

 The project is structured with separate .cpp and .h files for each custom data structure and utility function, providing a learning platform for system programming and data structure implementation.

+## License

+This project is for educational use only and is part of the coursework for _Κ24 System Programming_ at _DiT, NKUA_.